Novi's Committees module allows you to create committees, manage committee members and their terms, set eligibility requirements, and much more!

 Additional Beneficiaries

-In the Additional Beneficiaries section, choose to extend committee benefits to specific records related to current and eligible committee members.
+In the Additional Beneficiaries section, choose to extend committee benefits to other records that are related to current, eligible committee members.

-This would be useful in a scenario where, for example, your committee members are companies, but you'd like to extend committee benefits to all staff of those companies.
+Company-level membership: If your committee members are companies, you can use this setting to extend benefits to all staff within those companies.

 Continuing Education

-If you are awarding credits, and a committee term does not have an end date, Novi will calculate this percentage as if the term is one year long (so if you put 50%, for example, Novi will automatically award credits after 6 months).
+If you award credits and a committee term does not have an end date, Novi calculates this percentage as if the term is one year long.

 Member Directories

-Finally, under Member Directories, choose if the committee can be used as filters in directories, meaning visitors can narrow down the directory search results to members of a particular committee.
-Note that you'll still need to enable this per directory.
+Finally, under Member Directories, choose if the committee can be used as filters in directories.

 Sync Committees with Integrations